Jump to: player bio | view more cards | tour stops | view random player

 playerbio

 Ferraro was originally signed as an amateur free agent by the Yankees, where he would have two stints in the Majors with New York.
+While playing for the Yankees, Mike tied an MLB record for third basemen with 11 assists in a nine-inning game in a 4-1 win over the Senators on Sept.
+14, 1968.
 He was left unprotected in the 1968 expansion draft, and he was selected by the Seattle Pilots, but after only five games and four at-bats, he was traded to the Baltimore Orioles, where he spent two years in the minors.

 However, in 1971, he was traded back to the Brewers (the Pilots moved to Milwaukee after only one season in Seattle), where he would play his only season as a regular player.
 In 1973, he was traded to the Minnesota Twins, but was promptly released.
 He tried one last comeback with the Yankees in 1974, but he never made it back to the Majors.